GruppoPotente/MissVenom/README.md

 Using WebServer library 2.0 from http://webserver.codeplex.com/

+Not compatible with Android 2.x (does not support installing root certificates)

 Usage:
 - Make sure your mobile device is on the same subnet as your machine
 - Install server.crt as trusted root certificate on your mobile device